Spacemen 3: 1988

 On 19 August, Spacemen 3 gave an unusual live performance.
 Palmer had booked them to provide 'An Evening of Contemporary Sitar Music' in the foyer of the Waterman's Art Centre in Brentford, London, to act as a prelude to a screening of the film Wings of Desire.
 Kember, Pierce and Carruthers were joined by Rugby musician Steve Evans.
 They played a 45-minute jam, based around a single chord strummed by Evans, featuring riffs from some of the songs from their as yet unreleased Playing with Fire material.
 This performance was recorded and was later released, in 1990, as Dreamweapon.
 The crowd assembled for the film was not impressed, and, according to Pat Fish, one of the patrons remarked to the other: "To think that Elvis died for this!"

 After initial plans to use drummers from The Weather Prophets and Thee Hypnotics for the recording of Playing with Fire, a permanent drummer was recruited in late August: Jonny Mattock.
 Despite this, he does not appear on Playing with Fire – a drum machine was used on all of the songs and no drummer is credited on the album.
 Mattock had been playing in a Northampton band called The Apple Creation.
 He was recommended by future Spacemen 3 guitarist Mark Refoy.
 Mattock made his live debut on 24 August at a gig at the Riverside in Hammersmith, London, and contributed to the new album.
 The new rhythm section of Carruthers and Mattock would remain constant for the rest of Spacemen 3's existence.

 In summer 1988, Spacemen 3 managed to obtain a two-album deal with independent label, Fire Records.
-Kember and Pierce argued over the choice of song for their first single with Fire.
-Agreement was eventually reached on "Revolution".
-At a gig on 15 November 1988, advertised as 'Sonic Boom and Jason of Spacemen 3', only Kember and Carruthers performed; Pierce spent the whole time at the bar with Kate Radley, whom he was now living with.
+At a gig on 15 November 1988, advertised as 'Sonic Boom and Jason of Spacemen 3', only Kember and Carruthers performed.